• Skip to primary navigation

 Look for mangoes that feel heavy for their size, with unblemished, smooth skin.
 Avoid bruises or soft spots, as this may indicate overripe or damaged fruit.

-Keep mangoes at room temperature until they are ripe, indicated by their yellow color and slightly soft texture.
-For longer shelf life, individually wrap each fruit with plastic wrap to slow down the ripening process.
-This technique helps retain its natural moisture and flavor.
+Store mangoes at room temperature until they turn a ripe yellow color and feel slightly soft yet remain firm to the touch.
+For longer shelf life, individually wrap each fruit with plastic wrap to slow down the ripening process and retain its natural moisture and flavor.
+Only wrap those that are in good condition; wrapping damaged fruit can speed up spoilage.

 Once ripe, you can refrigerate them to extend their shelf life for up to 5 days.
 If you have sliced or cut mangoes, store them in an airtight container.
 Refrigerate and consume them within a day or two.